-- to work with the University of Oxford to identify, encourage applications from, and offer places to, prospective students solely on the basis of their academic excellence and potential to benefit from the opportunities provided by the College: - to provide the best possible environment for the scholarly pursuit of knowledge in the arts, sciences, humanities, and social sciences, including the provision of individual or small-group teaching and supervision and the support of academic research, and to support and encourage members of the College in ways that will help them to achieve their full academic potential; - to increase support for members of the College who would otherwise be unable to engage fully in scholarly pursuit as a consequence of financial disadvantage or disability: - to ensure the long-term financial security of the College, and the integrity of its residential and educational facilities.
+- to work with the University of Oxford to identify, encourage applications from, and offer places to, prospective students solely on the basis of their academic excellence and potential to benefit from the opportunities provided by the College; - to provide the best possible environment for the scholarly pursuit of knowledge in the arts, sciences, humanities, and social sciences, including the provision of individual or small-group teaching and supervision and the support of academic research, and to support and encourage members of the College in ways that will help them to achieve their full academic potential; - to increase support for members of the College who would otherwise be unable to engage fully in scholarly pursuit as a consequence of financial disadvantage or disability; - to ensure the long-term financial security of the College, and the integrity of its residential and educational facilities.

 Specific development plans have been agreed, where necessary, for the separate departments within the College to ensure that the College continues to enhance its ability to provide a first-class education in an academic environment rooted in research.
-In the year 2022-23 the College will:
+In the year 2023-24 the College will:

-- continue to make efforts to improve the academic results attained by its undergraduates; - consider a commissioned architectural appraisal of options for the future of the Florey Building; - continue to work to reduce the College's carbon 'footprint': - complete the construction of a new, fully accessible Porters' Lodge; - complete a consultation with non-academic staff on terms and conditions of employment; - continue to implement the recommendations of a working group on race, diversity, and access matters; - launch a flagship initiative in partnership with The Access Project to widen access and participation in higher education in the north-west of England.
+- continue to make efforts to improve the academic results attained by its undergraduates and to support the academic work of its postgraduates; - consider a commissioned architectural appraisal of options for the future of the Florey Building; - continue to work to reduce the College's carbon 'footprint' and in particular commission and consider a report on possible improvements to the energy efficiency of the main site; - conclude a review of its investment asset-allocation policy; - undertake a major review of its arrangements for governance; - continue to implement the recommendations of a working group on race, diversity, and access matters; - continue to support a flagship initiative in partnership with The Access Project to widen access and participation in higher education in the north-west of England.